E. Roe Stamps

 E. Roe Stamps IV is an American businessman, investor, and philanthropist who established the Stamps Scholarship.
 He is the founding partner of the private equity firm Summit Partners.
 He is also a member of the Georgia Tech Foundation Board of Trustees.

 Early life and education

 Stamps graduated from the Georgia Institute of Technology with a B.S.
 (1967) and an M.S.
 (1972) in industrial engineering.
 He also holds an MBA from Harvard Business School (1974).

 Career

 Stamps worked as a partner at TA Associates and as a senior investment manager at First Chicago Corporation.
 He also spent five years as director of Ameripath and seven years as a member of the board of the Pediatrix Medical Group.

 In 1984, he co-founded Summit Partners, a private equity and venture capital firm based in Boston.
-Ultimately, Summit Partners invested in 350 business and has completed more than 125 public offerings, and now has $15 billion under management.
+Ultimately, Summit Partners invested in 350 business and has completed more than 125 public offerings, and now has more than $30 billion under management.